SAILING INSTRUCTIONS

 considered as NOT STARTET.

-Before the starting signal of a start, the race committee may, for any reason postpone all starts
+Before the starting signal of a start, the race committee may postpone all remaining starts

 announced on VHF channel 72.
 Flag AP will be displayed ashore, and can be accompanied with a